Need to talk? Call 1800 882 436.

 When the egg is fertilised, cells that make the pregnancy sac and placenta start multiplying.
 But occasionally, the cells that are supposed to develop into a baby don’t multiply.

-How and when is blighted ovum diagnosed?
+How is a blighted ovum diagnosed?

 How is blighted ovum treated?

-Your doctor will discuss the options with you.
 You might choose to allow a natural miscarriage to happen.
 Once this starts, it can take days or weeks for the bleeding to finish.
-If the bleeding is getting heavier, if you are in pain or you feel unwell, see your doctor.
+See your doctor, if the bleeding is getting heavier, you are in pain or you feel unwell.

 No. Having a blighted ovum in one pregnancy does not alter your chance of having a successful pregnancy in the future.

-If you have had one miscarriage, your next pregnancy is likely to be normal.
 If you have had 3 miscarriages in a row, you should see your doctor to rule out any problems.

 Pregnancy, Birth and Baby helpline can offer emotional support and trusted advice to anyone who is dealing with pregnancy loss.
-Call Pregnancy, Birth and Baby on 1800 882 436 anytime of the day or night.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: June 2022
+Last reviewed: February 2024

 Back To Top